Glossary

 Outpost

-A blockchain network or system that receives and utilizes the price data from the Oracle Layer.
+An implementation of Bolt that receives and utilizes the price data from the Price Oracle on a native chain.
 Outposts implement the necessary components to verify and integrate the received price information.

 State Root